jsejcksn/jsonbox-client/README.md

 }
 ```

-Create multiple records at once in a collection
+Create multiple records at once in a collection:

 ```ts
 const wizards = [